waldrain/waldrain.github.io/moniwonig.md

 Correction: some articles quote max.
 220W, so I'll use all four microinverters and just connect three panels in parallel to each one.

-So, connect 4 groups of 3 pv panels each in parallel.
+So, connect 4 groups of 3 pv panels each in parallel, and we will be well below the max inverter capacity.

 done: